davidpots/playsongnotes/_lessons/199 [Eagles] Please Come Home For Christmas.md

 ---
 layout: song

-title: Guitar lesson for "Please Come Home for Christmas" by The Eagles
+title: '"Please Come Home for Christmas" by The Eagles'
 song_title:  Please Come Home for Christmas
 artist: The Eagles
 year: 1978